Components -> Amino acids -> Amino acids

 Common Questions About Nitrogen

 Nitrogen is a chemical element that is essential for all living organisms.
-It makes up about 78% of Earth's atmosphere and is a key component of proteins, DNA, and other important molecules in the body.
+It is a key component of proteins, DNA, and other important molecules in the body.
 In the context of nutrition, nitrogen is primarily obtained through the consumption of protein-rich foods.

 Nitrogen is a crucial component of amino acids, which are the building blocks of proteins.
 These proteins are essential for the growth, repair, and maintenance of body tissues.
 Nitrogen is also a key element in DNA, which carries genetic information, and in many important biological molecules such as hormones and enzymes.